Communion, or Holy Communion, is also known as the Lord’s Supper, the Eucharist and the Catholic Mass.

-After the destruction of the temple in 70AD the Jews were unable to sacrifice the Pascal lambs.
+After the destruction of the temple in 70AD the Jews were unable to sacrifice the Pascal lambs at the temple.

-The Passover meal became more formalised and it became the Passover Seder Meal.
+The Passover meal then had to be home-based and over time became more formalised to a set pattern and it became the Passover Seder Meal.

-There is an order to the Seder meal and ‘Seder’ actually means “order”.
+There is an order to the Seder meal and ‘Seder’ means ‘order’.

-On the table they had a lambs bone instead of the Pascal lamb.
+On the table, they had a lamb bone instead of the Pascal lamb.

 Remember this is initiating the Communion meal.

-We may think preparing for this meal is setting up a table and chairs and preparing a meal, but it involved something much more important than that.
+We may think preparing for this meal is setting up a table and chairs and preparing a meal, but it involves something much more important than that.

 It was mainly about getting rid of all the yeast.